ddeng36/Live-Chat-Room/README.md

 # Chat Application
-This repository contains a chat application implemented in Java.
+I create this chat app by my self.This repository contains a chat application implemented in Java.
 The application allows multiple clients to connect to a server and exchange messages in real-time.
 Below you will find instructions on how to run the application and a brief overview of the file structure.

 ## Instructions
 - Videos instructions are in the Videos folder.